ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_5/week-5-hw.md

   if len(root.children) == 0 or len(root.children) == n:
       return all(full_n_ary(child, n) for child in root.children) return False

+f. full code:
+def full(root):
+  if root is None:
+    return True
+  if (root.left is not None and root.right is not None) or (root.left is None and root.right is None):
+    L = full(root.left)
+    R = full(root.right)
+    return L and R
+  elif root.left or root.right:
+    return False

 14. same(root_a, root_b)